Marker Logo

 Erected 2010 by Alabama Tourism Department and the City of Montevallo.

 Location.
 33° 6.035′ N, 86° 51.72′ W. Marker is in Montevallo, Alabama, in Shelby County.
-Marker is at the intersection of Main Street (State Highway 119) and Middle Street, on the right on Main Street.
+It is at the intersection of Main Street (State Highway 119) and Middle Street, on the right on Main Street.
 Touch for map.
 Marker is in this post office area: Montevallo AL 35115, United States of America.
 Touch for directions.

 Welcome To Historic Montevallo Marker Side B image.
 Click for full size.

-Photographed By Tim & Renda Carr, October 17, 2010
+Photographed by Tim & Renda Carr, October 17, 2010

 2. Welcome To Historic Montevallo Marker Side B